walterbender/Syllabi/robotics.md

 -------------

-The goal of the group project is to incorporate robotics and mechatronics into a project of personal interest.
+The goal of the group project is to incorporate robotics and mechatronics into a project of personal interest and of relevance to the local community.
 How can robotics help you address an authentic problem?
+In formulating your proposed solution, use a decision matrix to document the choices made that lead to your outcome.

 Course Outline
 ---------------